-I have a higher tolerance for people than my INTP sister Alyssa I mentioned, but people drain me.
+I have a higher tolerance for people than my INTP sister Alyssa, but people drain me.
 Different people drain me at different speeds.
 Let me try to give a visual.
 Imagine people constantly giving, taking, exchanging energy.
-Introvert’s mostly give, but only take a small portion back.
+Introvert’s mostly give, but don’t really take any back.
 Now the extraverts mostly take, but still give some.
 If you only have a limited amount of energy when you start, after a while, the introverts will be sucked dry, but the extraverts will have more than they started with.
 That’s how it feels.
 I have a deeper reservoir than Alyssa, but it takes me longer to fill it back up (after the holidays, it can take me a month or more to be back to normal).
-When I’m drained, I get sarcastic, rude, and somewhat aggressive, so it’s in everyone’s best interest to give me a break and some space before I get to that point.
+When I’m drained, I get sarcastic, rude, and somewhat aggressive, so it’s in everyone’s best interest that I take a break and some space before I get to that point.

 5. People confuse/irritate me

-I’m a pretty logical person (for a flawed human) and most of the human species isn’t quite as much, and they rely on emotions more, which isn’t always a bad thing, but it confuses me.
-I can see where this is a fault for me (not responding to emotions), so I don’t mean this to be condescending, just different.
+I’m a normally pretty logical person (for a flawed human) and most of the human species isn’t always quite as much, they prefer to rely on emotions more, which isn’t a bad thing, but it confuses me.
+I can see where this is a fault of mine, but I’m just different.
 This is a very steep slope for me, if I get confused by people or if I get drained, I get irritated, which then makes me more confused and drained, and so forth.

 6.Socializing isn’t my strong suit

 Connected to all the rest of these, I’m really not good at socializing.
-I have a weird sense of humor very few get (thank you God for the few at youth group) and most people are too soft and immature for me, so I never really learn great socializing skills, and honestly I find most people slightly boring and hard to connect with.
+I have a weird sense of humor very few get (thank you God for the few at youth group) and most people are too ‘soft’ or immature for me, so I never really learn great socializing skills, and honestly I find most people slightly boring and hard to connect with.
 However, I do still like to learn something from everyone and —within reason, hearing their opinions and perspectives.

 7. I catch on to thing quickly

 If I want to learn something, I usually can really quickly.
 I even think that if I really wanted, I could pick up sports (one of the most confusing things I can think of).
-I love that ability, but the downside is, I rarely have to put a lot of effort into anything, which leaves gaps in my character that I don’t love.
+I love that ability, but the downside is, I rarely have to put a lot of effort into anything, which means that I have a harder time with persistence and I don’t love that.

 8. I’m smart

-Again, I’m not saying all INTJs are smart, or that you have to be an INTJ to be smart (definitely not).
-They just usually are.
-As I said in my other post, I’m not a genius, but I am smart and know a lot of stuff (generally weird).
-Our whole family is smart and our humor shows it (we make a sciencey and sarcastic jokes).
+Again, I’m not saying all or only INTJs are smart.
+Absolutely not true.
+But most are on the more intelligent side.
+I’m nowhere near a genius, but I am smart and know a lot of stuff —generally weird, random stuff.
+My whole family is smart and our humor shows it (we make a lot of sciencey and sarcastic jokes).